NetDevArt/mp3-converter/README.md

 However, in order to use the command by the subprocess, you must register the ffmpeg binary location to your environment Path, then restart your computer.
 The relative path is : ${project_location}/modules/ffmpeg/bin
 > Where **${project_location}** is the folder where you cloned my repository.

+### Use the program

+- python mp3_converter.py
+  - The program ask you to tell him where is your MediaInfo.dll
+  - Then it ask you to tell him which folder you want to process recursivly
+  - Then, grab a coffee and wait until finish

+## It is not working ?

+Please, let me know the stacktrace you get, I could help you ;)